How Missouri Is Faring With Tax Relief And Cannabis Reform

 What Should You Do?

-Individual taxpayers can file an extension using Form 4868.
-Extensions can also be filed online, which has the benefit that you’ll receive a confirmation code from the IRS notifying you that your extension was received.
-Then you should promptly contact tax counsel.
+If you believe that there could be issues with your prior tax returns or if you have not filed your tax returns, you should promptly contact tax counsel.
 Don’t delay because once the IRS has targeted you for investigation – even if it is a routine random audit – it will be too late voluntarily come forward.
 Let the tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Los Angeles and offices elsewhere in California get you set up with a plan that may include being qualified into a voluntary disclosure program to avoid criminal prosecution, seek abatement of penalties, and minimize your tax liability.
 If you are involved in cannabis, check out what else a cannabis tax attorney can do for you.
 Also, if you are involved in crypto currency, check out what a Bitcoin tax attorney can do for you.

 What Should You Do?

-Whether you are a victim of identity theft or the perpetrator of identity theft, it is important that you seek legal counsel as soon as possible to preserve your rights and/or mitigate your losses.
-The tax attorneys of the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Los Angeles and elsewhere in California know exactly what to say and how to handle issues with the IRS as well as State Tax Agencies.
-Our experience and expertise not only levels the playing field but also puts you in the driver’s seat as we take full control of resolving your tax problems.
-Also, if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
+The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Los Angeles (including Long Beach and Ontario) and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
+You can also check out the KahnTaxLaw Coronavirus Resource Center.
+Also if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
 And if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.

 What Should You Do?